aws-samples/serverless-patterns/lambda-translate/README.md

 Use the AWS CLI to invoke the Lambda function.

+The example provided  performs Translation from English to German language.
+The following lanugaes are [supported](https://docs.aws.amazon.com/translate/latest/dg/what-is-languages.html).

 ## Testing

 Replace "{LambdaFunctionName}" with the function name as seen in the output of CloudFormation template